E-commerce in Spain

 There are two ways to file overseas VAT returns.

-1. The first way is to apply for a Spanish VAT number and file local VAT returns in Spain.
+1. Apply for a Spanish VAT number and file local VAT returns in Spain.

-2. The second way is to sign your company up for the Union scheme under the One-Stop-Shop system of the Dutch tax authorities, who will then pass on the VAT to Spain.
+2. Sign your company up for the Union scheme under the One-Stop-Shop system of the Dutch tax authorities, who will then pass on the VAT to Spain.

 f your total sales to Spanish consumers and your other intra-EU consumer sales remain below the €10,000 threshold, you are allowed to continue to charge Dutch VAT as a Dutch online shop.
 Find out everything you need to know about VAT and international business.